fbpx

 HIPEC

-HIPEC, or hyperthermic intraperitoneal chemotherapy, is an intraoperative therapy to kill peritoneal mesothelioma tumors.
+HIPEC, or hyperthermic intraperitoneal chemotherapy, is an intraoperative therapy to kill peritoneal mesothelioma cancer cells.
 Another name for it is “hot chemotherapy.”
+HIPEC has led to improved outcomes.

 HIPEC sends chemotherapy drugs directly into the abdominal cavity.
-This avoids some side effects associated with systemic (intravenous) chemotherapy.
+This can help prevent some side effects associated with systemic (intravenous) chemotherapy.

-Doctors create a liquid chemotherapy cocktail, usually with cisplatin or carboplatin included.
-Other drugs sometimes in HIPEC are doxorubicin and mitomycin.
+Doctors create a liquid chemotherapy cocktail, usually containing cisplatin or carboplatin.
+Other drugs sometimes used in HIPEC are doxorubicin and mitomycin.
 Doctors heat the chemotherapy drugs to a specific temperature for delivery.

 What Is the Peritoneum?

-The peritoneum is a mesothelial tissue lining around your abdominal cavity.
+The peritoneum is a mesothelial tissue lining that lines your entire abdominal cavity.
 It is made up of fluid and mesothelial cells.
 The lining acts as a protective layer for the abdominal cavity and its many organs.

 The peritoneal cavity is the space between the parietal and visceral tissue linings.
-This space includes fluid, which allows the linings to slide against one another with little resistance.
-This fluid also enables the peritoneum to allow for abdominal organ movement.
+This space is filled with fluid, which allows the linings to slide against one another with little resistance or friction.
+This fluid also enables the ability for abdominal organs to move freely within the cavity.

-When tumors form in either of these linings, they take up space in the cavity, disrupting the peritoneum’s normal functioning.
+When tumors form in either of these linings, they take up space in the cavity, disrupting normal peritoneum functions.
 This causes peritoneal mesothelioma symptoms, such as abdominal pain and loss of appetite.

 Multimodal Therapies With Cytoreductive Surgery and HIPEC

-Systemic (intravenous) chemotherapy is the primary treatment option paired with cytoreductive surgery and HIPEC.
+Systemic (intravenous) chemotherapy for malignant peritoneal mesothelioma is the primary treatment option and is often a combined treatment with cytoreductive surgery and HIPEC.
 Doctors can use mesothelioma chemotherapy either before or after cytoreductive surgery.

-Doctors may use other types of chemotherapy after surgery.
-Dwell chemotherapy involves leaving the ports for HIPEC in the abdomen.
-Doctors then deliver chemotherapy into the abdominal cavity multiple times in the weeks following surgery.
+Doctors may use an alternative type of intraperitoneal chemotherapy treatment for malignant peritoneal mesothelioma.
+Dwell chemotherapy involves leaving the ports in the abdomen after surgery.
+Doctors can then deliver chemotherapy drugs into the abdominal cavity multiple times in the weeks following surgery.

 What Happens During a Cytoreductive Surgery/HIPEC?

-Cytoreduction/HIPEC is a lengthy surgery due to the debulking process.
-Prior to incision, the patient is sedated with anesthesia and properly positioned for surgery.
-Doctors insert tubes to assist with breathing and fluid intake.
+Cytoreductive surgery and intraperitoneal hyperthermic chemotherapy is a lengthy surgery due to the debulking process.
+Prior to incision, the patient is given anesthesia and closely monitored throughout the surgical procedures.
+The patient is properly positioned for surgery to ensure a safe surgical experience.

-HIPEC surgery can take up to 14 hours.
+CRS and HIPEC for malignant peritoneal mesothelioma can take up to 14 hours.
 The extent of the cancer determines how long the surgery takes.

 8 Steps of Cytoreductive Surgery and HIPEC